Skip to main content

 Written by Dave Branscombe

-You’ve arrived here because you want a quick way to update lots of people in one action, like changing everyone’s password, for example.
+You’ve arrived here because you want a quick way to update lots of people in one go, like updating your new starters, movers and leavers all in one swift action.

 For a quick reminder on how to get the best from Report Builder, revisit this guide and then come back here for the specific steps to follow.